The following animals are pests and all landowners have a legal obligation to control these pests on their lands.

 As part of a preventative approach to addressing the Common (or Indian) Myna bird, Council is looking to collect sighting and activity reports within the region.

 These will be mapped to show the distribution of the pest birds, where "hot spots" exist and to identify possible nesting and roosting sites.

 - Common (Indian) Myna bird survey form (PDF)

 - Indian Myna bird trap tips (PDF)

-Please contact Council on 1300 79 49 29 to report a swooping Magpie and provide relevant information to its location.
+Please contact the Department of Environment and Heritage Protection on 1300 130 372 to report a swooping Magpie and provide relevant information to its location.

 Information on how to deal with swooping magpies can be found on the Department of Environment and Heritage Protection website